mailpoet/mailpoet/CONTRIBUTING.md

 - Pass no more than 4 parameters/hash keys into a method.
 - Routes can instantiate only one object.
 - Require other classes with 'use' at the beginning of the class file.
+- Do not specify 'public' if method is public, it's implicit.